All Episodes

 Like, don't do it.

-I stopped so somewhere in the middle of the Trump um the Trump years in the White House, I stopped dating in DC because I was worried when I was a known entity, I was worried that someone would try to claim that I did something.
+So somewhere in the middle of the Trump, the Trump years in the White House, I stopped dating in DC because I was worried when I was a known entity.

-Literally, I just stopped dating because I was worried that not that I ever would, but I was worried that somebody would make up something.
+Literally, I just stopped dating because I was worried that, not that I ever would, but I was worried that somebody would make up something.

-So scary, man.
+That's scary, man.

-Um where can everybody follow you and what's next for you?
+Where can everybody follow you and what's next for you?

-Uh uh Tim runs his mouth everywhere, of course.
+Tim runs his mouth everywhere, of course.

 People shit on me all the time.

-So it's it's fun.
+So it's fun.

 You should do it.

-And uh yeah, I mean that's it.
+And yeah, I mean, that's it.

-I'm I'm really just working.
+I'm really just working.

 Oh, I have a TikTok now.

-That's what I forgot to tell you.
+That's why I forgot to tell you.

-One of the things I added, since I found out that my own government monitors me anyway.
+One of the things I added, since I found out that my own government monitors me anyway, I found out the other day from the FBI calling me.

-Um I was just like, whatever, they know everything anyway.
+I was just like, whatever.

 So I joined TikTok.

-My friends were bugging me about it, and I had 2.2 million views on my videos in one week.
+And I had 2.2 million views on my videos in one week.

-So did you keep your shirt on?
+Did you keep your shirt on?

-You're gonna talk about being like an adult, like when it hits you that you're old as you go on there, and it's like all these women that are like, I understand you uh well, and they're doing like super sexual stuff.
+Jeez, you talk about being like an adult, like when it hits you that you're old as you go on there.

-And I'm like, man, come on, you know.
+And I'm like, man, come on.

 I had that thought.

-You get all these followers, all these little 12-year-olds that you know are looking for soft core porn.
+You get all these followers, all these little 12-year-olds that, you know, are looking for softcore porn.